 Turks and Caicos Islands

 To end my maternity leave with a bang, we decided to cash in some of our Chase points for a last-minute Southwest Airlines flight to the Turks and Caicos Islands.
 We hadn’t been to the Caribbean since our honeymoon five years ago (when we took a Royal Caribbean cruise), so we enjoyed spending a few days hopping to different beaches.
-The only downside was the we managed to visit during some of the only rainy days of the whole year.
+The only downside was that we managed to visit during some of the only rainy days of the whole year.

 The highlight of the trip was definitely snorkeling over a coral reef at Smith’s Reef beach.
 The marine life was incredible, and we had the whole beach to ourselves!